vnguye51/django-practice-projects/starting.md

 In the views folder

-Inside  <appname>/views.py and replace it with the following code
+Inside  <appname>/views.py and replace it with the your views Ex:

     from django.http import HttpResponse